-- 4. All students selected for participation in the Honours Programme must submit their options for the faculty component for approval to the Director of Education or Honours Committee. - 5.
+- 4. All students selected for participation in the Honours Programme must submit their options for approval to the Director of Education or Honours Committee. - 5.
 The Board of Examiners will be responsible for assessing whether all the requirements of the Honours Programme have been met. - 6.
 Any student who has successfully completed the Honours Programme will be awarded a certificate signed by the chair of the Board of Examiners and the Rector Magnificus.